florianstancioiu/rest-countries-api-with-color-theme-switcher/README.md

 This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-**Note:** I will update this Readme.md file when I will complete the challenge with the stack I choose, untill then, this is just the base template for the Readme file.

 ## Table of contents

 - [Overview](#overview)